ParAlg/UFOTree/README.md

 ### Parallel Update Speed Experiments (Figure 7)

 This experiment uses all of the cores available by default.
 In our experiments we used 192 hyperthreads (see below for how to customize the number of threads).
-Run the shell script:
+Run the shell script as follows from the project root directory:

 ```bash
 scripts/par_update_experiments.sh